UCI-CARL/CARLsim6/projects/synchronous/ca3_snn_GPU_02_16_20_HC_IM_granule/src/readme.txt

 1. Close all non essential apps, like Firefox
 2. Alternatively, reboot in runlevel 3

-CUDA provides tools, to check the current memory usage:
+Use the tools provided with CUDA to check the current memory usage:

 +-----------------------------------------------------------------------------+
 | NVIDIA-SMI 495.29.05    Driver Version: 495.29.05    CUDA Version: 11.5     |